 I’m thinking that what attracts many to watch “Game of Thrones” is what repels me: it is a celebration of monarchy, feudalism and war.
 Even as a fantasy meant solely for entertainment, “Game of Thrones” portrays monarchy as the highest form of government, feudalism as the supreme economic system, and war as an occupation both glorious and efficacious.
 I cannot account for the popularity of a TV series with these themes, especially in the USA, where we fought a bloody war against monarchy!

-Just once… I’d like to be treated to a TV series about a democratic republic with no games and no thrones; a drama in which nobody is better than anybody because of what family they were born into or how many enemies they slaughtered; a drama celebrating instead great achievements of the mind, particularly achievements in science and technology, economics and politics.
+Just once… I’d like to be treated to a TV series about a democratic republic with no games and no thrones; a drama in which nobody is better than anybody because of what family they were born into or how many people they slaughtered; a drama celebrating great achievements of the mind, particularly achievements in science and technology, economics and politics.

 I’d passionately watch something like that.
 You could even throw in some gratuitous nudity.
-But I’m guessing that a TV series matching that description will never be popular: it would not speak to the prevailing, primitive passions of those who believe justice emanates from arrow and blade, that social progress is as real as walking dead people and flying fire-breathers, and that genealogy trumps genius.
+But I’m guessing that a TV series matching that description will never be popular: it would not speak to the primitive passions of those who believe justice emanates from arrow and blade, that social progress is as real as walking dead people and flying fire-breathers, and that genealogy trumps genius.

 Still… that’s my ultimate “fantasy” TV show.